-In addition to retaining its position as one of the leading residential house and lot ("H&L") and MRB developers in the Philippines, FLI has built its position as well as a reputable provider of office and commercial leasable spaces.
+In addition to retaining its position as one of the leading residential H&L and MRB developers in the Philippines, FLI has built its position as well as a reputable provider of office and commercial leasable spaces.
 FLI intends to continue to increase recurring rental income through the expansion of its commercial office and retail space leasing operations.
 The Company intends to achieve this by, among other things, increasing occupancy at its newer malls and other commercial projects, rolling out new leasing projects, introducing new leasing product types, enhancing its existing investment portfolio through proactive leasing and management, and capitalizing on its extensive real estate experience, scale and access to resources.
-The Company also believes that the development of REITs in the Philippines will provide the Company with new opportunities to unlock value and accelerate the growth of its recurring income portfolio.
+The Company also believes that the development of REITs in the Philippines will provide the Company with new opportunities to unlock value and accelerate the growthof its recurring income portfolio.
 On August 12, 2021, FILRT was listed on the PSE.
+The Company is prepared to infuse more rental assets into FILRT.